Expansion of Heathrow Airport: Northwest runway

 The full report was published on 1 June 2015; this confirmed the north-west runway and a new sixth terminal as the commission's chosen proposal.
 The Commission estimated the cost as around £18.6 billion; £4 billion higher than Heathrow's own estimate.

 The north-west runway and terminal plan was approved by Government on 25 October 2016.
 In January 2018, in a public consultation, Heathrow unveiled another option with the new runway 300 m shorter, to reduce costs from £16.8 billion to £14.3 billion.
 This option would still require the M25 motorway to be diverted to a tunnel under the runway, 150 m west of its current route.

 The financing of the expansion has yet to be arranged; Heathrow Airport Holdings' finances are already highly leveraged.
 In 2017 borrowings were £13.4 billion, with shareholder equity of only £0.7 billion.

+2025 Labour government plans

+In January 2025, Chancellor Rachel Reeves confirmed that the Labour government would plan to proceed with the expansion of Heathrow Airport, saying it would "make Britain the world's best connected place to do business".
+However, Sadiq Khan said it would have a "severe impact on noise, air pollution and meeting our climate change targets", he being amongst many opposed to the expansion.
+The CEO of Heathrow Airport, Thomas Woldbye, said that an expansion was "urgent" as the airport was currently working at capacity, to the "detriment of trade and connectivity".

+In June 2025, transport minister Heidi Alexander invited proposals which would deliver an operational third runway by 2035.
+Two responses were received: one from Heathrow Airport Holdings and a smaller-scale plan from Arora Group.